Business and Occupation Taxes

 The ordinances related to B&O taxes, exemptions, deductions, and administrative provisions may be downloaded from the Municipal Code website at http://www.codepublishing.com/wa/shelton.html See Chapters 3.52 and 3.10.

 All businesses are subject to B&O tax unless exempted by Shelton Municipal Code.
 Businesses with gross receipts of less than $20,000 annually or $5,000 quarterly are not subject to B&O tax.

-City of Shelton B&O Tax is a different tax than that of the State Department of Revenue Business and Occupation Tax.
-If you engaged in business in the City of Shelton then you would be required to report to both the State and the City.
-B&O Reports must be filed even if there is no business activity or no tax is due.
+City of Shelton B&O Tax is a different tax than that of the State Department of Revenue B&O Tax.
+If you engaged in business in the City of Shelton then you would be required to report to both the City and the State.
+Business and Occupation Tax Reports must be filed even if there is no business activity or no tax is due.